inspektor-gadget/inspektor-gadget/docs/guides/trace/dns.md

   Trace DNS requests.
 ---

-The dns gadget prints information about DNS requests performed by the different pods.
+The trace dns gadget prints information about DNS requests performed by the different pods.

 Create a `demo` namespace: